sal55/langs/pcl/readme.md

 * PCL has no local scopes so each name must be fully qualified
 * A PCL file is a complete, 100% representation of an entire program.
 * PCL is smaller in scope with regard to possible targets (mainly just Windows64 right now)
+* PCL has no real optimiser
+* PCL has no interest in JIT

+On the latter point, it's designed to do ahead-of-time compilation only, and to do it quickly.
+(On my machine, pc.exe builds from source in about 0.11 seconds, for some 20K lines of code in 20 modules.
+My biggest project has 40-50Kloc in 30+ modules, and it takes 0.17 seconds.)

 ### Targets